microsoft/fhir-proxy/docs/SMART-on-FHIR-scope-documentation.md

 ![](images/smart_on_fhir_2.png)

 2. **Create context, resource, and action type specific scopes**
-3. **Add designated scopes to the API for the Smart on FHIR registered application service client**
+3. **Add designated scopes to the API for the Smart on FHIR registered application**
 4. **Configure the redirect URL for the Smart on FHIR application in the registered application**